etalab/stars_detective/README.md

 ## Level *
 >"make your stuff available on the Web (whatever format) under an open license"

-We check that the datasets are assigned with an open licence and they are available on the internet.
+We check that the datasets are assigned with an open licence and that they are available on the internet.

 Among the existing licences in the datasets stored in dgf (see below) we check how many are `notspecified` or `nan`.
 ```python